jermware/jermware.github.io/projects/gjLists.md

 <br>
 <h3 id="privacy">Privacy Policy</h3>

-The policy applies to all information collected on **gjLists**’s website and our apps for iPhone and any other devices and platforms.
+The policy applies to all information collected on **gjLists'** website and our apps for iPhone and any other devices and platforms.

 **TL;DR**
 **Your data is your data**.